DavidSouther/ailly/README.md

   - Each model behaves differently, so the default forematter might not work for a particular model.
 In that case, either open an issue or poke around in `./core/src/engine/bedrock`.

 To choose an engine, export `AILLY_ENGINE=[bedrock|openai]` or provide `ailly --engine` on the command line.

-## VSCode extension

-The VSCode extension provides two commands, `Generate` and `Edit`.

-`Generate` runs Ailly on a file or folder.
-You can activate it with either the right-click context menu or the command palette.

-- When you run Ailly from the context menu, it runs on the file with its parent folder as the root, or on an entire folder using the folder as the root.

-- When you run Ailly from the command prompt, it runs on the current active file (or does nothing if there's no active editor).

-`Edit` runs from the command prompt on the current active file (or does nothing if there's no active editor).

-- `Edit` uses the current file and its root, in the `folder` context, and includes the current highlighted selection as the edit range.

-- With multiple selections, it only uses the first selection.

-### Installing the Ailly extension

-**Update** May 8, 2024: The extension is available as an artifact in the most recent [workflow run](https://github.com/DavidSouther/ailly/actions/workflows/extension.yaml).

-To install the Ailly extension:

-- Clone the repo and install dependencies.
-  - `git clone https://github.com/davidsouther/ailly.git ; cd ailly ; npm install`
-- Package the extension with `npm run package`.
-- In VSCode extensions, install `./extension/ailly-0.*.*.vsix` from vsix.
-- Right-click a file in the content explorer and select `Ailly: Generate`.
-- Make a selection and edit it with `Ailly: Edit` in the command palette.

-### The Ailly extension and Bedrock

-When using the Bedrock engine, the Ailly extension uses your current [AWS configuration](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).
-It also exposes two settings, `Ailly: Aws Profile` and `Ailly: Aws Region`, to choose which profile and (optionally) which Region to use for Bedrock requests.
-Use `aws configure` or the equivalent command to configure `~/.aws/config` and `~/.aws/credentials`.
-If Ailly shows a credentials error, check this setting first.

 ### Developing